Kevin12J/cse15l-lab-reports/lab3.md

 ./911report/chapter-9.txt:                World restaurant on the 106th floor, from which calls had been made to the PAPD ./911report/chapter-9.txt:                been taking shelter in the restaurant and assisted them in evacuating.
 Up above, at
 ```
+The `-r` command line option allows us to use `grep` recurssively meaning that grep will search through each subdirectory in the working directory.
+For example calling `grep -r restaurant` in the `technical` directory will return the each line that contains `restaurant` in all the files in the `technical` directory.
+The output list the path to each file from the working directory followed by the line in the file containing the content that was being searched for.
+This command line option would be useful when trying to search for the occurences of a certain piece of content when there are multiple subdirectories because calling `grep` without this option only searched in the working directory.
 #### calling `grep -r FBI` in the `technical/government` directory
 ```
 ./Gen_Account_Office/Testimony_Jul15-2002_d02940t.txt:Investigation (FBI) and create a successful Department of Homeland